Quick Summary

 Is there a direct train from Birmingham to Luton Airport?

 No, there is no direct train to Luton Airport.
-Most routes require travelling to London Euston first, then transferring across London to catch a Thameslink service, followed by the Luton DART shuttle to the airport.
+Most routes require travelling to London Euston first via Avanti West Coast (about 1 hour 20 minutes), then transferring across London to St Pancras to catch a Thameslink service to Luton Airport Parkway, followed by the Luton DART shuttle to the airport.
 This makes the journey more complicated, especially for travellers with luggage.

 Which is cheaper: taxi or train?